eCircuit Center

 DIFFERENCE METHOD

-The Difference method calculates the sensitivity of a circuit characteristic y=f(x) over a small interval of component change Δx.
-From basic calculus, we get a rate of change using normalized ratios
+The Difference method finds the sensitivity of a circuit characteristic y=f(x) over a small interval of component change Δx.

 sch

-For a small Δx, the method closely estimates the actual derivative.
+For a small Δx, the method approximates the actual derivative.
 Also note, no new function is introduced, only the original f(x).

 DERIVATIVE METHOD

-The Derivative Method calculates the instantaneous sensitivity of y=f(x) as the interval Δx approaches 0.
+The Derivative Method finds the instantaneous sensitivity of y=f(x) as the interval Δx approaches 0.

 sch

-Notice, this method introduces a new function - the partial derivative.
-You can derive partial derivatives by applying various rules of differentiation (Chain, Product, Power, etc.).
+Notice, this method introduces a new function - the partial derivative df(x)/dx - found by applying various rules of differentiation (Chain, Product, Power, etc.).

 RESISTOR DIVIDER